fod/px.js/README.md

 // get a column of data
 var column = px.dataCol(['*',0,0,0]);

-// get an associative array of {value name: data}
+// get an associative array of {valueName: data}
 var column = px.dataDict(['*',0'0'0]);

-//
-var entries = px.entries();
+// Return an array of data objects, one for each datum var entries = px.entries();

-//
-px.truncate([[2,3,4,5],['*'],['*'],['*']]);
+// Remove values and associated data from Px object px.truncate([[2,3,4,5],['*'],['*'],['*']]);
 ```